-Borneo features a full range of properties, from remote jungle lodges, marine park bungalows, local guesthouses, to world-class luxury beach resorts and atmospheric jungle lodges.
-Explore a handful of our top choices below.
+Compliment your Borneo trip with a stay at a full range of incredible properties, from atmospheric remote jungle lodges, marine-park bungalows, local guesthouses, tropical island villas, to world-class luxury beach resorts.
+Explore a few of top choices and the best hotels in Malaysian Borneo below.

 A stunning oceanfront resort surrounded by natural beauty of jungle and ocean, only a ten-minute drive away from the airport.
 The city center is not far away and the five coral islands of Tunku Abdul Rahman National Park sit just off the coast of the resort.